Numm: Dramatization

 Ahson Talish began his direction in late December 2012 and finished it July 2013.
-Most of the drama was shot in Lahore and Abbotabad.
+Most of the drama was shot in Lahore and Abbottabad.
 Numm released its promos in late July until its airing.

 Original soundtrack

 The Theme song of Numm is its original soundtrack, written by Ahson Talish the director of serial, and composed by Muhammad Agha.
 The music is separately produced by Haider Hashmi and co-produced by Imran Khalil.
 The song is sung by talented Faiza Mujahid who rose to fame by Bandya Ho from the 2012 Critically acclaimed Pakistani movie Khuda Kay Liye.
 The lyrics were penned down by Ahson beautifully and gain a huge acclaim.